fguchelaar/mock-sonos-http-api/README.md

 # mock-sonos-http-api
-A mock for (parts of) the api op [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api).
+A mock for (parts of) the api of [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api).

 _**Current state**: work in progress.
 Grouping not yet implemented._